Virginia Section 8 Housing

 To be eligible for Section 8 housing in Virginia, households must meet certain income, citizenship, and residency requirements.
 Here are some of the eligibility requirements for Section 8 housing in Virginia:

 In addition to these requirements, there may be other factors that impact eligibility for Section 8 housing in Virginia, such as criminal history or rental history.
-It's important to check with your local housing authority for specific eligibility criteria in your area.
+Check with your local housing authority for specific eligibility criteria in your area.

 What is the Maximum Amount of Rent That Section 8 Will Pay in Virginia?